murex/mikado-testbuilders-kata/workshop/references/Test Data Builders.md

             .build();

 ## Benefits

 Mainly, Test Data Builders helps us create tests that are expressive and more resilient to change.
-Test Builders Help us:
+Test Data Builders achieve this by:

-1. Wrap up most of the syntax noise when creating new objects
+1. Wrapping up most of the syntax noise when creating new objects
-1. Make default case simple, and special cases not much complicated
+2. Making the default case simple, and special cases not much complicated
-1. Protect tests against changes in the object structure.
+3. Protecting tests against changes in the object structure.
 Existing tests will not fail if new fields were added to existing objects.
-1. Make test code more readable and easier to spot the errors
+4. Making test code more readable and easier to spot the errors

 ## Variations